 Using an IC card as a means of payment

 IC cards are a convenient way to shop without bothering with cash.
-You can use them to buy your next meal at a convenience store, rent coin lockers, parking lots, or even purchase drinks from vending machines just like a credit card.
+You can use them to buy your next meal at a convenience store, rent coin lockers and parking lots, or even purchase drinks from vending machines just like a credit card.

 Most restaurants and shops inside stations also accept IC cards as a payment method.
 Just scan the card on the reader in front of the cashier, and voilà!